Developer Guide

 Enter

-in the command box.Expected: the contact card “aaron tan” will NOT show up in the list.
+find atin the command box.Expected: the contact card “aaron tan” will NOT show up in the list.

 -